Google Ad Grant

 Yes.
 Many organizations run both a paid Google Ads account and a Google Grant account simultaneously.
 The paid account can target high-competition keywords that the grant account can’t win, while the grant account captures a wide range of mission-related searches.

-Performance Max is Google's AI-powered campaign type that automatically optimizes your ad placements across multiple Google properties.
-Google recently made PMax available for Grant accounts, which is a significant expansion of what nonprofits can do with their free ad credits.
-EFM was among the first Grant managers to implement PMax campaigns.
+Performance Max is Google’s AI-powered campaign type that automatically optimizes your ad placements across multiple Google properties.
+Google recently made Performance Max available for Grant accounts, which is a significant expansion of what nonprofits can do with their free ad credits.
+Electric Fork Media was among the first Grant managers to implement Performance Max campaigns.

 Results vary by organization, but most nonprofits see significant increases in website traffic, event registrations, volunteer signups, and online donations within the first few months.
 The key is having well-structured campaigns managed by someone who understands the program’s unique requirements and compliance rules.